OZI-Project/docs/policy/test-code-standards.md

 ## Test and Defect Management

-* For Python projects, unit, integration and UI tests should exist in separate projects
+* For Python projects, tests should be separate project.
 * Open defects should be managed; a regular team/project review session is recommended